 In support of professional development and training, teaching staff at the rank of Assistant Professor or below within their first contract have to complete a package of seminars and workshops offered by the Centre for Learning Enhancement And Research (CLEAR), which are termed the “Professional Development Course” (PDC).
 It is expected that SDPUs would provide professional development activities, e.g. orientation and training, to the teaching staff as appropriate.

 The SDPUs must follow their respective academic policies governing the extent and nature of student assessment.
 Assessment methods must be designed in alignment with the programme learning outcomes to gauge the progress of students in achieving the expected learning outcomes of the programmes.
 Details of the assessment policy of SPCEPs are in Appendix 5-11.

 The final grades awarded to students in a course should reflect their individual achievements pegged or criterion-referenced to the course learning outcomes, in which the course outline should specify the criteria for the various grades.
-Measures to safeguard against grade inflation should be firmly in place, while very broad guidelines on grade distribution should be followed in framing these standards.
+Measures to safeguard against grade inflation should be firmly in place.

 The SDPUs must ensure that the grading is fair and consistent.
 In case of grade appeals, cheating or plagiarism, the SDPUs must follow their respective policies.
 It must be emphasized that there should be zero tolerance towards academic dishonesty including plagiarism.
 On the other hand, there is a policy for students to consult the teacher(s)/assessment panel or examination board concerned within a prescribed week(s) of the release of academic results for relevant term should there be a query on the grade given for any courses.